SDGGiesbrecht/Workspace/README.md

 git clone https://github.com/SDGGiesbrecht/Workspace
 ```

-...only one small piece of Workspace comes with it: A short script called “Refresh Workspace” that comes in two variants, one for each operating system.
+...only one small piece of Workspace comes with it: A short script called “Refresh” that comes in two variants, one for each operating system.

 *Hmm...
 I wish I had more tools at my disposal...
 Hey!
 What if I...*

 ### Refresh the Workspace

-To refresh the workspace, double‐click the `Refresh Workspace` script for the corresponding operating system.
+To refresh the workspace, double‐click the `Refresh` script for the corresponding operating system.
 (If you are on Linux and double‐clicking fails or opens a text file, see [here](Documentation/Linux%20Notes.md#doubleclicking-scripts).)

-`Refresh Workspace` opens a terminal window, and in it Workspace reports its actions while it sets the project folder up for development.
+`Refresh` opens a terminal window, and in it Workspace reports its actions while it sets the project folder up for development.

 *This looks better.
 Let’s get coding!*